kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 ### Deprecated token

-For the case of token deprecation, it's possible to use three special additional attributes that helps us with migration/deprecation process:
+For the case of token deprecation, it's possible to use three special additional attributes that helps us with the migration/deprecation process:

 - The `deprecated` boolean attribute to tell the generator the token is deprecated,
 - the optional `deprecated-replace` attribute to specify the existing replacement via alias, if it exists,